 Indictment and trial

-An indictment accepted in April 2017 by the Istanbul 13th High Criminal Court sought three aggravated life imprisonment sentences for Alpay and 29 others on "coup" charges and an additional prison term of up to 15 years for "membership in a terrorist group."
+An indictment accepted in April 2017 by Istanbul 13th High Criminal Court sought three aggravated life imprisonment sentences for Alpay and 29 others on "coup" charges and an additional prison term of up to 15 years for "membership in a terrorist group."

 The first hearing of the Zaman trial took place on 18 September 2017.
-In his defense statement, Alpay described himself as a "true liberal" and rejected the accusations and demanding to be released pending trial.
+In his defense statement, Alpay described himself as a "true liberal" and rejected the accusations and demanded to be released pending trial.
 The full text of Alpay's defense statement can be found here.

 During the second hearing held on 8 December 2017, Alpay told the court that his health continued to deteriorate and that he was told that he needed a coronary angiogram.

-Constitutional Court application and release
+Constitutional Court judgments and release

-On 11 January 2018, the Constitutional Court ruled that Alpay's pre-trial detention violated his rights to liberty and security and freedom of expression and freedom of the press and ordered the trial court to take necessary measures for the elimination of the violations.
+On 11 January 2018, the Constitutional Court ruled that Alpay's pre-trial detention violated his right to liberty and security and freedom of expression and freedom of the press and ordered the trial court to take necessary measures for the elimination of the violations.
 An English translation of the Constitutional Court judgment can be found here.

-However, both the trial court and the next court of first instance authorized to review objections refused numerous petitions filed by Alpay’s lawyers requesting his release in accordance with the Constitutional Court judgment.
+However, both the trial court and the next court of first instance authorized to review objections rejected numerous petitions filed by Alpay’s lawyers requesting his release in accordance with the Constitutional Court judgment.
 Upon the trial court’s failure to implement the Constitutional Court judgment, Alpay’s lawyers lodged a new application with the Constitutional Court on 1 February 2018.
 The Constitutional Court said the application was granted priority status.

 European Court of Human Rigths judgment